ponchoblesa/GoPro-Studio-for-linux/README.md

 ## Process

 Also total unattended and customizable.
 It will process you local GoPro files with some common features.
+It will process folder by folder, but creating threads of processing.
+So depending on the amount of files and the feature, the process will take advantage of all the capabilities of your computer in order to perform all the features as faster as possible.
+For this reason, my advice is to not to run any other thing while running this script.

+In the case of wanting to kill the process, press ctrl+c as many time as needed until all threads are killed properly.

 ### Requirements

 * [ImageMagick](http://www.imagemagick.org/script/index.php): sudo apt-get install imagemagick
 * [MenCoder](https://help.ubuntu.com/community/MEncoder): sudo apt-get install mencoder
+* [Ffmpeg](https://ffmpeg.org/): Follow instructions in the website to install
 * [HandBrake CLI](https://handbrake.fr/downloads2.php): Download/Upgrade it from this repository:

 		sudo apt-add-repository ppa:stebbins/handbrake-snapshots